csparagna/bigjobs/README.md

 **At the moment the project is a POC and a work in progress.**

-**The use of this library is not recommended at this stage of development.**
+**Using this library is not recommended at this stage of development.**